calinovidiu96/plain-graphql/README.md

         "Availability",
         "Conditions",
         "ImageUrl",
+    -   Check if Vintage, Product Name, Producer are not empty values in CSV file
     -   Creates a unique key in form of: key = `${vintage}_${productName}_${producer}`;
     -   Filter the entire .csv file and save just first row with this key and skip the duplicates